186 Comments

 Expand full comment

-I can't speak for Hedges, but the sad fact is that fascism has been well-entrenched in the U.S. for far long than most Americans seem to think.
+I can't speak for Hedges, but the sad fact is that fascism has been well-entrenched in the U.S. for far longer than most Americans seem to think.
 That's one of the themes I explore in my writing, most recently at https://shahidbuttar.substack.com/p/worried-about-tuesday

 Expand full comment